ibc/protoo-website/source/index.html.md

 ## Messages

-**protoo** defines a signaling protocol based on JSON requests and responses.
-It is up to the application to define and extend the signaling protocol and the content of requests and responses in order to accomplish the desired feature set.
+**protoo** defines a signaling protocol based on JSON requests, responses and notifications.
+It is up to the application to define and extend the signaling protocol and the content of those messages in order to accomplish the desired feature set.

 ### Request